View the Executive Summary for this brief.

 North Korea is an illegal nuclear weapons state, and continually violated the global Non-Proliferation Treaty (NPT) before withdrawing from the agreement in 2003.
 The state continues to develop and test nuclear weapons, despite ongoing condemnation and sanctions from the international community.

 The North Korean regime conducted six nuclear weapons tests from 2006 through 2017 and conducted its first-ever test of an intercontinental ballistic missile in July of 2017.
-According to the Nuclear Threat Initiative, North Korea tested a number of short-range missiles throughout 2019 and 2020.
-As of 2018, the Defense Intelligence Agency estimated North Korea had about 50 nuclear warheads, but most analysts give a range between 20 and 60.
+According to the 2022 Annual Threat Assessment, North Korea continues to test short-range missiles, intercontinental, and hypersonic missiles.
+Most analysts estimate North Korea has a range of between 20 and 60 warheads.